-In his acceptance speech last night Colin Firth, the winner of the Best Actor award at the 83rd Academy Awards, thanked everyone who had made the award possible.
+In his acceptance speech last night at the 83rd Academy Awards, Colin Firth, the winner of the Best Actor award for his performance in The King’s Speech, thanked everyone who had made the award possible.

 He’s fond of self-deprecating humour in his speeches and this one was no exception as he made clear how nervous he was about the whole awards ceremony.